ttu/json-flatfile-datastore/README.md

 await collection.UpdateManyAsync(e => e.Age == 30, new { age = 31 });
 ```

-Update can also update items from the collection and add new items to the collection.
-Null items in the passed update data are skipped, so with null items data in the correct index can be updated.
+Update can also update items from the collection and add new items to the collection. `null` items in the passed update data are skipped, so with `null` items data in the correct index can be updated.

 ```csharp
 var family = new Family